apache/mesos/docs/authentication.md

   only one credential is allowed.
 This credential is used to identify the slave to the master.

+* `--[no-]authenticate_http` - If `true`, authentication is required to make HTTP requests to the HTTP endpoints that support authentication.
+If `false` (the default), all endpoints can be used without authentication.

+* `--http_authenticators` - Specifies which HTTP authenticator module to use.
+  The default is `basic`, but additional modules can be added using the `--modules` option.

+* `--http_credentials` - The path to a text file which contains a list (in JSON format) of accepted credentials.
+This may be optional depending on the authenticator being used.

 ### Framework

 If framework authentication is enabled, each framework must be configured to